USS Concord (PG-3): Layout

-Above the armored deck, Concord had forecastle and poop decks with an open gun deck that spanned the length of the ship between them.
-The conning tower was located forward on the forecastle deck and was oval-shaped to deflect shot.
+Above the armored deck, Concord had forecastle and poop decks, and an open gun deck that spanned the length of the ship between them.
+The conning tower was located forward on the forecastle deck, and was oval-shaped to deflect shot.
 It was outfitted with a steam-powered steering wheel, a telegraph, and speaking tubes; it was protected by 2 in of steel armor plate.